kyoya-de/oTranCe/vagrant/puppet/modules/apache/README.md

 #####`rewrites`

 Creates URL rewrite rules.
-Expects an array of hashes, and the hash keys can be any of 'comment', 'rewrite_base', 'rewrite_cond', 'rewrite_rule' or 'rewrite_map'.
+Expects an array of hashes, and the hash languageKeys can be any of 'comment', 'rewrite_base', 'rewrite_cond', 'rewrite_rule' or 'rewrite_map'.
 Defaults to 'undef'.

 For example, you can specify that anyone trying to access index.html is served welcome.html